farazhashmi21/demo/wp-content/plugins/wp-carousel-free/readme.txt

 == Changelog ==

+= 2.5.7 – Jun 04, 2023 =
+* New: The Lightbox feature for the image type.

+= 2.5.6 – May 30, 2023 =
+* Improved: The import feature with animation.
+* Fix: The warning if the space-between value is set to empty.
+* Tested: WordPress 6.2.2 compatibility.

+= 2.5.5 – Apr 13, 2023 =
+* Improved: Some string translation improved.
+* Updated: The language (.pot) file.
+* Fix: The font awesome icons of the plugin conflicts with other plugin icon.
+* Tested: WordPress 6.2 compatibility.

+= 2.5.4 – Mar 03, 2023 =
+* New: The Load Script for Ajax Theme option was added to the settings page for Ajax theme compatibility.
+* Fix: The conflict among plugin Fontello icons with other plugin/theme icons.
+* Fix: The style conflict of the WP Carousel Plugin with the Radio Play plugin.
+* Fix: The style issue when product rating is shown in the product carousel.

+= 2.5.3 – Dec 21, 2022 =
+* Fix: Few warnings for deprecated shortcodes.
+* Improved: Plugin security improved.

+= 2.5.2 – Dec 13, 2022 =
+* New: The grid pagination alignment option of post and product type.
+* New: The grid pagination text, bg, and border color option for post and product type.
+* Improved: The post meta is placed above the post title to improve the layout style.
+* Fix: The custom CSS does not override static CSS in the preview.
+* Fix: The empty p tag before post content of the post grid or carousel.
+* Tested: WordPress 6.1.1 compatibility.
+* Tested: WooCommerce 7.1.1 compatibility.

+= 2.5.1 – Nov 11, 2022 =
+* Improved: Load dynamic style according to the shortcode on the page.
+* Fix: Dequeue Assets option does not work when the Elementor plugin is enabled.
+* Tested: WooCommerce 7.1.0 compatibility.
+* Tested: WordPress 6.1 compatibility.

+= 2.5.0 – Sept 30, 2022 =
+* New: The Free mode of Carousel layout.
+* Fix: Border width value 0 or empty does not work.
+* Fix: Grid layout breaks when the unclosed comment remains in the custom CSS field.

+= 2.4.12 – Sept 23, 2022 =
+* New: Item vertical gap added.
+* Improved: Help page.

+= 2.4.11 – Sept 19, 2022 =
+* Improved: Migrated from Slick to Swiper for carousel layout.
+* Fix: Navigation icon issue at Gutenberg edit page with Astra theme.

+= 2.4.10 – Aug 29, 2022 =
+* Fix: WP Carousel does not works properly inside tab content of WP Tabs Pro.
+* Removed: Unused codes and assets from the plugin.

+= 2.4.9 – Aug 01, 2022 =
+* Fix: The export option does not work properly along with the WP Debugging plugin.
+* Tested: WooCommerce 6.7.0 compatibility.

 = 2.4.8 – Jun 11, 2022 =
 * Improved: Move Gutenberg assets to the assets folder from src.